arhamaneeq/ms-PhaseSim/README.md

 A site is picked at random, a move $n_i \rightarrow n_i \pm 1$ (respecting bounds: 0 - 255) is proposed.
 We compute $\Delta N = \pm 1$ and compute $\Delta E$ from our Hamiltonian, and accept the move with probability $p_\text{accept}$.

+Note now, that *a site is picked at random* carries probability of its own, and thus we need to be careful how this is implemented in massively parallel code.
+The canonical implementation of MCMC requires one cell being worked on at a time.
+If we proposed one move for every cell at the same time in parallel, then the validity of the MCMC breaks since we use $\Delta E$ s that depend on neighbouring states which are themselves changing.

+The work around here is to parallelly propose moves on an alternating checkerboard lattice, such that no adjacent neighbours have the same colour.